 oligonucleotides were adsorbed onto the surface and used for measurements.
 The layers were then hybridized with nucleic acids of complementary sequence,

 so that measurements could be repeated in the double stranded conformation.

 Measurements were performed by applying a low frequency (0.2 Hz), square wave potential modulation to the gold electrodes.
 Simultaneously, the fluorescence emitted from dye labels attached to the DNAs’ distal ends was monitored.
 The intrinsically negatively charged DNA is either repelled from the negatively charged, or attracted towards the positively charged electrode surface (Figure 1).

-With this experimental setup Rant et al. investigated influences of the applied field strength or effects of the surrounding electrolyte solution.
-Single and double stranded DNA exhibit differences because of their dissimilar flexibility.
-The findings are expected to be generally valid for charged, linear macromolecules which are exposed to high field gradients at interfaces.
+With this experimental setup, Rant et al. investigated the influence of the applied field strength or effects of the surrounding electrolyte solution and found that single- and double-stranded DNA exhibit differences because of their dissimilar flexibility.
+The findings arethought to hold true for charged, linear macromolecules which are exposed to high field gradients at interfaces.

 Figure 1: Electrically switchable DNA layers.
 Alternating potentials are applied to the gold substrate.
 The negatively charged DNA is repelled from negatively, or attracted to positively charged electrodes, respectively.
 The dashed rays indicate the intensity of the fluorescence emission, which is quenched if the dye approaches the metal surface.

 Rant, Kenji Arinaga, Shozo Fujita, Naoki Yokoyama, Gerhard Abstreiter and Marc